RomainFeron/snakemake-slurm/README.md

     'echo "example" > {output}'
 ```

-**Note :** it is advised to specify runtime and memory with the `resources` keyword, as it allows Snakemake to resubmit the job with higher memory requirements in case of failure.
+**Note :** it is advised to specify runtime and memory with the `resources` keyword using `mem_mb` and `runtime_s`, as it allows Snakemake to resubmit the job with higher memory requirements in case of failure.

 You can implement additional parameters by adding an entry to the `options` field of the file `slurm.yaml`, with format:
 ```yaml